 The SSN2MS_LocationAnn_Res message is sent by the EMSWe CLD to a subscriber.
 The message contains all the information registered in the most recent version (the one created just before the dispatch of the announcement message) of the location records in the EMSWe CLD.

-Proposal no 4: It is proposed to investigate whether the “push” mechanism could provide automatically the full list of location codes after subscribing to the service (i.e. initial synchronisation of databases).
+The SSN Group for the EMSWe Databases agreed that the full list of location codes will be pushed to MNSW upon subscribing to the service (i.e. initial synchronisation of databases).

 Web interface